• Home

 The GSO-2022 conference will bring together invited experts and researchers in artificial life, self-organizing systems, and complex adaptive systems, with particular emphasis on critical phenomena and emergent behaviour.
 Special topics of interest include: origin of life, systems biology, physics of life, unconventional computation, swarm intelligence, measures of complexity, criticality, complex networks, information-driven self-organization (IDSO), etc.

 The program includes two days, with two keynote talks and a number of regular onsite presentations on each day.
-In some exceptional cases, for example, due to travel constraints, the presentations may be delivered online.
+In some exceptional cases, for example, due to travel constraints, the presentations will be delivered online.

 Keynote Speakers